Get to market faster with our team of experts, your first PPC feed set up is always free

 For example, follow the formula below to add 50% to your prices:

-See also, Calculator function
+See more at our article: Calculator function

-Append UTM parameters to URLS
+4. Append UTM parameters to URLs

 Use concatenation to append UTM tracking parameters to product URLS.